Understanding Tax Codes

 If you have two jobs then you will either have your tax allowance shared between them both or you may have one employer who has all of it, if this is the case, the second employer will be on a BR tax code, this is fine, it just means they do not get any of your tax allowance and must deduct 20% tax from your total gross salary.

 What about an S at the beginning

-If you have an S at the beginning of your tax code this simply means that you are a scottish citizen, that is all it is there for.
-It makes no difference to the calculations at all.
+If you have an S at the beginning of your tax code this simply means that you are a scottish citizen and different tax rates apply to income over £12,500.

 What problems might come up

-If, for example, you had two employers and they both had the tax code 1100L on your payslips, this means that you are getting a total of £22,000 tax free and this will result in a huge underpayment with HMRC, for which they will contact you to arrange repayment.
+If, for example, you had two employers and they both had the tax code 1250L on your payslips, this means that you are getting a total of £25,000 tax free and this will result in a huge underpayment with HMRC, for which they will contact you to arrange repayment.

 What do I do if I think there is something wrong